cmash93/Horiseon/Assignment Week One/README.md

 ## What I did:
 * I optimized the html language to adhere to semantic styling properties.
 Instead of `<div>`, I added elements such as `<header>`, `<footer>`, `<section>`, and `<article>` to create a more congruent flow and add more details about the sections from which I was working.
 * In doing this, I needed to go into the CSS and provide additional changes to ensure all styling properties were correctly applied.
+* I also optimized the CSS code to make sure certain things were not redundant.
+I grouped several sections together instead of them being all separated.
 * Any images that did not have an alt value were given one with a descriptive tag.
 * The title is now more applicable to the website and less vague.
 * One of the links was not working properly, so I made sure that the coding included elements that allowed the links to go to the appropriate area of the page.
 I also added smooth scrolling within the CSS for a nicer flow.